 View: To the right of Rubli the valleys and mountains around Gstaad and the Berner Oberland High Alps from the Eiger via Wildstrubel and Wildhorn to the area of Les Diablerets; to the left of the Rubli the Stockhorn, the Gastlosen, Dent de Ruth and Vanil Noir and a glimpse of Pays d’Enhaut

-Attractions: Summer: Via ferrata with three levels of difficulty, alpine hiking trails
+Summer: Via ferrata with three levels of difficulty, alpine hiking trails

 Winter: 50 kilometres of ski slopes